MicrosoftDocs/win32/desktop-src/Fax/-mfax-using-enumerations-in-scripts.md

 ---
-Description: 'Unlike Microsoft Visual Basic or Microsoft Visual C++, scripting languages such as Microsoft Visual Basic Scripting Edition (VBScript) or Microsoft JScript do not support the use of enumerated values.' ms.assetid: '814d04b1-324e-4972-abd8-5699530c26dd'
+Description: Unlike Microsoft Visual Basic or Microsoft Visual C++, scripting languages such as Microsoft Visual Basic Scripting Edition (VBScript) or Microsoft JScript do not support the use of enumerated values. ms.assetid: 814d04b1-324e-4972-abd8-5699530c26dd
-title: Using Enumerations in Scripts
+title: Using Enumerations in Scripts ms.date: 05/31/2018 ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Using Enumerations in Scripts